MTU Issues

 Scamper or tracepath are good tools to help verify the path MTU size too.

-Note that all hosts in a single broadcast domain need to be configured with the same MTU.
+Note that there are some downsides to jumbo frames as well.
+All hosts in a single broadcast domain must to be configured with the same MTU, and this can be difficult and error-prone.
 Ethernet has no way of detecting an MTU mismatch - this is a layer 3 function that requires ICMP signaling in order to work correctly.
 (Unfortunately some sites block ICMP, which breaks path MTU discovery.
 If tracepath fails, that is likely what is happening).

 Therefore a good approach is often to create a new jumbo frame enabled subnet for your high-speed data transfer hosts.